Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Background

-\textbf{Key Observation:} \emph{For a thread processing the $K$ queries from $(x, y, z)$ to $(x, y, z + (K$-$1) \times s_p)$ for the same weight offset group, the \textbf{sorted} and \textbf{integer-based} nature of the input coordinate array ensures that consecutive queries $(x, y, z)$ and $(x, y, z + s_p)$, if they exist, must occupy consecutive positions in the array. } There cannot be three coordinates $(x, y, z), (x, y, z'), (x, y, z+s_p)$ where $z<z'<z+s_p$, in the input coordinate array.
+\textbf{Key Observation:} \emph{For a thread processing the $K$ queries from $(x, y, z)$ to $(x, y, z + (K$-$1) \times s_p)$ for the same weight offset group, the \textbf{sorted} and \textbf{integer-based} nature of the input coordinate array ensures that consecutive queries $(x, y, z)$ and $(x, y, z + s_p)$, if they exist, must occupy consecutive positions in the \camera{sorted input} array. } There cannot be three coordinates $(x, y, z), (x, y, z'), (x, y, z+s_p)$ where $z<z'<z+s_p$, in the input coordinate array.
 This follows directly from the \textbf{Integer Property} and \SpConv definition: since input coordinates are integer and multiples of stride $s_p$ and are lexicographically sorted in input array, \textbf{no} coordinate can exist between $(x, y, z)$ and $(x, y, z+s_p)$, with the identical $x$ and $y$ values (input coordinates must differ by some multiples of $s_p$).

-Our z-delta search algorithm (Fig.~\ref{fig:mechanism-z-delta-search}) exploits this key observation to reduce computational complexity, and improve memory locality.
-For $|V_q|$ output coordinates and $K^3$ weight offsets, z-delta search performs only $|V_q| \times K^2$ binary searches.
+Our z-delta search algorithm (\autoref{fig:mechanism-z-delta-search}) exploits this key observation to reduce the computational \camera{cost}, and improve \camera{data} locality.
+For $|V_q|$ output coordinates and $K^3$ weight offsets, z-delta search performs only $|V_q| \times K^2$ binary searches \camera{(instead of $|V_q| \times K^3$)}.
 For each weight offset group, the offset with the smallest z-value serves as the \textbf{anchor} (e.g., $\delta_0=(-1,-1,-1)$ is the anchor in group 0).
 For the $K$ queries generated from the same weight offset group, we perform binary search in the input coordinate array \textbf{only} for the anchor-based query (e.g., (49,3,4) query for group 0).
 The binary search returns the position the matched input coordinate—or, if no match exists, the next larger coordinate.
-We resolve the remaining $K-1$ queries (e.g., (49,3,5) and (49,3,6) queries for group 0) via a quick localized linear search starting from this position: the local linear search checks at most $K-1$ consecutive positions in the input array to look for potential matchings for the remaining $K-1$ queries.
+We resolve the remaining $K -$1 consecutive positions in the input array to look for potential matchings for the remaining $K$$-$1 queries.
 Since these positions are contiguous in memory, the localized linear search achieves optimal cache efficiency with minimal data access latency.
 Overall, our z-delta search algorithm enables one-shot kernel map construction with low computational cost and high data locality, significantly reducing expensive global memory accesses.